ezzabuzaid/website/pages/learn/triggers/http.md

 ## HTTP Trigger

-The `http` trigger is used to trigger workflows based on HTTP requests.
-You can specify the HTTP method, path to match against.
+The HTTP trigger is used to create workflows that respond to HTTP requests, process data, and return responses allowing you to build RESTful APIs and web services.

 ```ts
 workflow('CreateTodo', {